 Aside from the training programs, the center also offers a free introduction to positive psychology course, a webinar introducing viewers to the CAPP program, a sneak peek at the CAPP Program syllabus, a quiz to learn about what kind of “change agent” you are, and much more.

-If you’re interested in learning more about The Flourishing Center, you can find their website at https://theflourishingcenter.com/.
+If you’re interested in learning more about The Flourishing Center, you can find their website here.

-A good quote can be extremely effective in boosting our motivation, enhancing our mood, and steeling our resolve.
+A good quote can be extremely effective in boosting our motivation and enhancing our mood.
 Bookmark this page and come back to these quotes anytime you need a little extra encouragement!

 A Take Home Message